Base class for multivariate polynomial rings#

 True

-This is an implementation of the Macaulay resultant.
-It computes the resultant of universal polynomials as well as polynomials with constant coefficients.
+This computes the resultant of universal polynomials as well as polynomials with constant coefficients.
 This is a project done in sage days 55.
-It’s based on the implementation in Maple by Manfred Minimair, which in turn is based on the references listed below: It calculates the Macaulay resultant for a list of polynomials, up to sign!
+It is based on the implementation in Maple by Manfred Minimair, which in turn is based on the references listed below.
+It calculates the Macaulay resultant for a list of polynomials, up to sign!

 REFERENCES: